mbj4668/eclip/README.md

 # Command line syntax

-Three ways of describing the command line syntax supported by the
+Below are three ways of describing the command line syntax supported by the parser:
-parser:

 ### Plain text